axelarnetwork/axelarjs-sdk/README.md

 ## API Usage Details

 The transferAssets method takes three parameters:
-1. requestPayload: a complex struct of type `IAssetTransferObject`
+1. requestPayload: a complex struct of type `AssetTransferObject`
 2. sourceChainCbs: an object of success(/fail) callbacks invoked on a success(/fail) result while attempting to confirm your deposit from the requestPayload on the source chain
 3. destinationChainCbs: an object of success(/fail) callbacks invoked on a success(/fail) result while attempting to confirm your asset on the destination chain